xm-emaxwell/xm-labs-steps-servicenow/README.md

 * [servicenow.jpg](/servicenow.jpg) - ServiceNow logo

 # How it works
 This step uses a ServiceNow endpoint to get a specific incident from a table in ServiceNow.
+Inputs can be specified for specific fields of the incident to be returned.
+Invalid inputs will produce output in the log.

 # Installation